photkosee/comp6080-airbrb/BONUS.md

 ### 2.3.2 Search Filters
 - Having a button allowing a user to clear all of the filters applied
+- Allowing users to apply multiple filters, and can input only min or max as a filter

 ### 2.4.1 Making a booking and checking its status
 - Allow users to delete a booking they booked with a pending status in a list booking card